AzlinRusnan/Analysis_of_Airlines_On_Time_Performance/README.md

 >**2.
 Gradual Increase in Delays (9 AM - 8 PM):**
 >
 >- From 9 AM onwards, there is a gradual increase in average delays, reaching a steady rise around 3 PM to 8 PM.
 Although delays increase during these hours, they remain relatively moderate.
+>
 >**3.
 Late Evening to Night (9 PM - 2 AM):**
 >
->There is a significant increase in delays starting from 9 PM, peaking around midnight to 1 AM with average delays exceeding 100 minutes.
+>- There is a significant increase in delays starting from 9 PM, peaking around midnight to 1 AM with average delays exceeding 100 minutes.
 Delays then gradually decrease again in the early morning hours.
 >
 >**Recommendations:**
 >